abidh/llvm-project/flang/docs/DebugGeneration.md

 ## Full Debug Generation

-Full debug info will include metadata to describe functions, variables and types apart from line table.
+Full debug info will include metadata to describe functions, variables and types.
 Flang will generate debug metadata in the form of MLIR attributes.
-It later gets changed to format of LLVM IR by DebugTranslation [4] in mlir.
+These attributes get changed to format of LLVM IR by DebugTranslation[4].

 Debug metadata generation will happen in 2 steps.